 Consecration of the Priests

-1 “This is what you shall do to them to consecrate them, so they may minister as my priests: take one young bull and two rams without defect, 2 unleavened bread, unleavened cakes mixed with oil, and unleavened wafers anointed with oil.
+1 “This is what you shall do to consecrate them so they may minister as my priests: take one young bull and two rams without defect, 2 unleavened bread, unleavened cakes mixed with oil, and unleavened wafers anointed with oil.
 You shall make them of fine wheat flour.
-3 You shall put them into one basket, and bring them in the basket, with the bull and the two rams.
+3 You shall put them into one basket and bring them in the basket, with the bull and the two rams.